ntl/orchestra/README.md

 What did this buy us?
 Two big things.
 We can now attach *observers* to the performance, and we can actually record all calls in and out of the `flutter_api` and `blacklist_table` services.
 The former allows us to share the internal operation of the performance with the rest of the system without breaking encapsulation, and the latter allows us to actually replay the operation against recorded snapshots of live performances.

-Additionally, you can pass the `conductor` into nodes.
-In this way you can embed one orchestration into another:
+Additionally, you can pass the `conductor` into steps.
+In this way you can embed one operation inside another:

 ```ruby
 inner_operation = Orchestra::Operation.new do